MegaArman/toscanini/API/readme.md

 ## Toscanini.js
 const toscanini = Toscanini(musicXML); //create a Toscanini instance from musicXML

-The brains of the Toscanini system.
-Currently has the following queries:
+Currently supports the following queries:

+### getValsByTagName(tagName)
+Returns the values for an xml tag, ex: "octave".
+Mainly useful for testing to see what's in a score.

 ### getPitchRange(instrumentName)
 Returns an object like {"minPitch": 30, "maxPitch": 72"}